MattRonan/StackPedal/README.md

 Press 'g' in the processing sketch to export gcode once you've finished your design.
 It will output 4 separate .nc files, job0, job1, job2, and job3.

 Run job0 to cut out the base.
 Make sure you export your design with the correct toolR and woodStockT values.
-A 3mm bit or smaller is recommended.
+A 3mm bit is recommended.
 Level 0 buttons get cut into the base itself.

 Run job1 to cut out the higher level buttons.

 Glue higher level buttons to base.

 Run job2 to cutout plastic presser panels.
-I use 1.5mm thick ABS plastic.
-Thicker than that and it may not flex right, but thinner and it may flex too much.
-CNC cutting plastic can be tricky; typically you need to screw it into a piece of backing wood to get enough height to use your clamps.
+1.5mm thick ABS plastic is ideal.
+Thicker and it may not flex right, but thinner and it may flex too much.

 Run job3 to cutout the plastic top cover panel and the usb panel